-A central record of all training related to first aid is held by the Designated First Aider and has been shared with the senior management team.
+A central record of all training related to first aid is held by the Designated First Aider, Alex Swan and has been shared with the senior management team.
 This is reviewed regularly to ensure that certificates are renewed within timescales.
+Staff are trained and encouraged to update their skills and knowledge in medical areas effecting children within the school and their class.
+Training details from external providers are kept.